Social Media Statistics 2026 for Briefs & KPI — Fresh Figures and How to Use Them

 • LinkedIn visuals: aim for 8–10% ER

-• TikTok: prioritise saves/DM shares over sheer views
+• TikTok: prioritize saves/DM shares over sheer views

 • Reach: aim for ~1–2% of your total addressable audience per post